20 Productivity Tips To Learn From Top Business Leaders

 “One productivity tip I’ve always loved is ‘eat the frog’ — which means tackling the most challenging, or least favorite task, first thing in the day.” – John Furneaux, CEO of Hive

-You have your to-do list for the day, but the hardest question is where do you start?
+You’ve created your to-do list for the day, but the hardest question is where do you start?
 Hive’s CEO John Furneaux says when you come in the morning, you should tackle your least pleasant task first.

 Early in the day, you generally have the highest energy and the least distractions, making it easier to focus on difficult tasks.
 It also sets a positive tone for the day having tackled your hardest task first.
 One way to stick to this routine is to shut off all distractions.
 This means avoid checking your email, phone, or social media until the hardest task of the day is complete.